radicallyopensecurity/templates/Offertes/FAQ.md

 In accordance with our "Teach to Fish" principle, we aim to give our customers a deeper understanding of exactly *how* we work.
 We do this by structurally inviting our customers to join our engagements (often pentests) as either active volunteers or passive observers.
-In such a way, we hope to demystify the pentesting process, thus promoting self-sufficiency, and helping the customer to autonomously audit/monitor their own systems and software when we are not around.
+In such a way, we hope to demystify the pentesting process, thus promoting self-sufficiency and better enabling the customer to autonomously audit/monitor their own systems and software when we are not around.
 ```